HOW DOES ezDIVORCE WORK? HOW LONG WILL THIS TAKE?

 Overseas spouse?
 Does your spouse live outside of Canada?
 If so, you must read the information posted here regarding overseas service.

 - After your spouse is served, the next step is for you to swear the required affidavit for divorce that we prepare for you.
-This can now be done online if you have access to a decent printer, scanner and computer with webcam.
-If not, if you live in the GTA, you can do this for no additional cost with a specified notary in downtown Toronto.
+If you live in the GTA, you can do this for no additional cost with a specified notary in downtown Toronto.
 If it is not convenient for you to come in for this, you can take the affidavit to any other commissioner of oaths (lawyer, notary, court clerks, justices of the peace, etc.) at your own expense.
 This can also be done for free at many local government offices or through your local MPP.

 - ‘Set-Down‘ the divorce: The second and final of the two required court filings is referred to as the ‘set-down’ (done by ezDivorce with the court for you).
 The earliest this filing can be made is 31 days after your spouse is served with a copy of the Application for Divorce that was filed with the court.
 However, most courts will not let you set-down the divorce until the court receives something called a ‘clearance certificate’ from an agency in Ottawa (this is an internal court process – you are not involved).
 This usually takes 4 to 6 weeks from when the Application was initially filed with the court, but can take longer.
 Note: If your divorce is based on separation, the divorce cannot be ‘set-down’ until you have been separated for a full year – so if you file 6 months into your separation, the ‘set-down’ cannot be filed (and the divorce cannot be finalized) until 6 months later.
 The court’s final mandatory fee of $420 is paid at this time.